caterpillarproject/docs/README.md

-# Caterpillar ReadTheDocs
+# Caterpillar Documentation

+This is where the Caterpillar Project documentation lives.

-This certainly is a work in progress.
+It is very much a work in progress.
+Be gentle.